ajayyy/SponsorBlock/README.md

 Run `npm run dev` (for Chrome) or `npm run dev:firefox` (for Firefox) to run the extension using a clean browser profile with hot reloading.
 This uses [`web-ext run`](https://extensionworkshop.com/documentation/develop/web-ext-command-reference/#commands).

-Known chromium bug: Extension is not loaded properly on first start.
+Known chromium bug: Extension is not loaded properly on the first start.
 Visit `chrome://extensions/` and reload the extension.

 For Firefox for Android, use `npm run dev:firefox-android -- --adb-device <ip-address of the device>`.
 See the [Firefox documentation](https://extensionworkshop.com/documentation/develop/developing-extensions-for-firefox-for-android/#debug-your-extension) for more information.

 # Credit

-The awesome [Invidious API](https://docs.invidious.io/API.md) was previously used, and the server is now using [NewLeaf](https://git.sr.ht/~cadence/NewLeaf) as a to get video info from YouTube.
+The awesome [Invidious API](https://docs.invidious.io/API.md) was previously used, and the server is now using [NewLeaf](https://git.sr.ht/~cadence/NewLeaf) to get video info from YouTube.

 Originally forked from [YTSponsorSkip](https://github.com/NDevTK/YTSponsorSkip), but very little code remains.